milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Izumi: They're okay, I guess.
 Here, you can have a look if you'd like."

+*Izumi momentarily stops eating, wiping his hands in a meticulous manner before handing me his camera in a cautious manner.*

-*Izumi hands me his camera without hesitation.
-As I browse through the gallery, my eyes are treated to beautiful compositions of nature, from the vibrant colours of the autumn leaves to detailed photos of birds amongst the trees.*
+*As I browse through the gallery, my eyes are treated to beautiful compositions of nature.
+The gallery contains images featuring all sorts of subjects, from the vibrant trees to detailed photos of birds amongst the trees.*

 Emi: "These are incredible!
 Izumi, you-"

-*I glance at Izumi to compliment him, but my voice catches in my throat as soon as I see the disappointed expression on his face.*
+*I glance at Izumi to compliment him, but am taken aback as soon as I see the disappointed etched on his face.*

-*Suddenly, I'm reminded of his desire to create his magnum opus, a goal that has eluded him so far.*
+*Suddenly, I'm reminded of his desire to create his magnum opus, a goal that has eluded him until now.*

 Emi: "(Hmm, I thought that giving him the freedom to shoot on his own would have yielded some good results.
 But it seems like that's not the case.)"